This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Milk Carton Storage

 Don’t throw away your old milk cartons!
-Clean them out properly, without using an acid or vinegar.
+Clean them out properly, without using vinegar.
 Just use a bit of dish soap, and rinse it a couple of times, until it stops smelling like milk.

-Put your needed veggies on a tray, spreading them out and freeze them.
+Put your needed veggies on a tray, spread them out, and freeze them.
 Once they are frozen, easily pour them into the container!
 This makes storage, and dinner plans much easier!

 Although this does sound old school, keeping track of all your items is quite useful.
 Either just view the contents of your freezer by eye, or make a list, and stick it in the fridge!
 This saves money and time before the dinner rush at home so that you don’t end up with 3 bags of frozen peas, or an expired pack of meat.